-42 CFR 441.301(c)(4)(vi)(A): The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the State, county, city, or other designated entity.
-For settings in which landlord tenant laws do not apply, the State must ensure that a lease, residency agreement or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law

-42 CFR 441.301(c)(4)(vi)(B): Each individual has privacy in their sleeping or living unit

-42 CFR 441.301(c)(4)(vi)(B)(1): Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors.

-42 CFR 441.301(c)(4)(vi)(B)(2): Individuals sharing units have a choice of roommates in that setting.
+RESIDENTIAL ONLY CTHI СТНІІ SLPI SLPII CLOUD 42 CFR 441.301(c)(4)(vi)(A): The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenan law of the State, county, city, or other designated entity.
+For setting in which landlord tenant laws do not apply, the State must ensure that a lease, residency agreement or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law t s t l Silent 42 CFR 441.301(c)(4)(vi)(B): Each individual has privacy in their sleeping or living unit one (1) resident th OSN Residential Licente setting must afform bathing/toileting fabedroom/sleeping d each resident suff icient space and kable door, locka opportunity for 42 CFR 441.301(c)(4)(vi)(B)(1): Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors. assessment data, on "Unless contraindie his/her home."; Die one (1) resident the N Residential Hability each resident must be ctated by assessment DSN Residential Lichne setting must afform be bedroom/sleeping be provided with a kast data, each resident eensing Standard 2.9 deach resident suff ey to his/her bed t must be provide : "When occupie icient space and kable door, locka room."
+RH2.5: ed with a key to ed by more than opportunity for 42 CFR 441.301(c)(4)(vi)(B)(2): Individuals sharing units have a choice of roommates in that setting.
+Silent